sdncoder/sdncoder.github.io/wiki/ipfm.md

 * PIM is very efficient but lacks the ability to use BW when setting up a flow path.
 * Cisco NBM on NX-OS to make PIM intelligent.
 * NBM brings BW awareness to PIM.
-* NBN and PIM work together to prevent oversubscription.
+* NBM and PIM work together to prevent oversubscription.

 #### NBN modes
 *  Goal of NBN is to ensure that flows are load balanced and that all paths are utilized; and prevent oversubscription.
-*  NBN Active mode - Nexus switches are responsible for BW management.
+*  NBM Active mode - Nexus switches are responsible for BW management.
 *  NBN Passive mode - use SDN.

 #### Desiging a non-blocking spine and leaf CLOS fabric